Electropolishing for the Food & Beverage Industry

 Cleanability

 When bacteria accumulates on metal parts, it becomes increasingly difficult to remove through normal chemical washing.
-A smooth, electropolished surface finish improves the ability to keep the processing equipment free of contaminates such as Salmonella.
+A smooth, electropolished surface finish improves the ability to keep the processing equipment free of contaminants such as Salmonella.

 Corrosion Resistance